jpillora/opts/README.md

 ### Struct Tag API

 `opts` relies on struct tags to "compile" your flag set.
-A struct field can any number of struct tag properties.
+Since there are defaults in all cases however, `opts` use any struct as as a flag set, even with no struct tags defined.
+A struct field can contain any number of struct tag properties.
 These come in the form:

 ```
 A int `foo:"bar" ping:"pong"`